PADI Digital Underwater Photography ‘DUP’ Diver Speciality Course, Kota Kinabalu, Sabah

 PADI Course Itinerary – Digital Underwater Photography Course

 As with all PADI Courses, there is some pre-study.
 You will need to read the PADI Digital Underwater Photographer Manual, and complete all the chapter knowledge reviews, before starting your PADI Course.

 You will meet our Dive crew at 8:45am at Jesselton Point Jetty in central Kota Kinabalu.
 Please refer to your Booking Email for your meeting location arrangements.
 Please beware our boats will depart on time and should miss your collection you will need to contact our office on +60178118149 immediately.

 Today you will complete the two-course dives in our local marine park, with lunch on a tropical island.
 There will be one-course dive in the morning and one-course dive after lunch.
 You will be dropped back at Jesselton Point Jetty in central Kota Kinabalu around 15:30/16:00.

 The PADI Digital Underwater Photographer course is open to snorkelers and certified divers.
 If you are snorkelling you can be any age, but if you are diving then you have at least a PADI Open Water Diver qualification.

-- PADI Digital Underwater Photographer Manual and Certification (upon successfully completing the course)
+- PADI Digital Underwater Photographer eLearning PADI Product Code 60472-1 and Certification (upon successfully completing the course)